-Bake for 15 minutes (+ or - 5 minutes depending on the oven), till the muffins are done and a fork inserted in the centre comes out clean.
+Bake for 16 to 18 minutes, till the muffins are done and a fork inserted in the centre comes out clean.

-[If you are using a regular muffin tray, bake for 20 to 25 minutes.]
+[If you are using a regular muffin tray, bake for about 22 minutes.]

 Allow to cool.
 You can frost these muffins and make cute cupcakes out of them.
 [If you are using a regular muffin tray and you realise only later that the inside in still a little sticky, then refrigerate the muffins and they should be good after an hour].

 Enjoy these cute treats with your family or friends!